The best passes for cycling

 • Average slope: 5.2%

-• Why do it: This pass is another must-see in the French Alps, often used in the Tour de France.
+• Why do it: This pass is another must-do in the French Alps, often used in the Tour de France.
 The climb is long with several steep sections, and offers panoramic views of the surrounding mountains.

-10. Little Saint Bernard Pass (France/Italy)
+10. Little St. Bernard Pass (France/Italy)

 • Altitude: 2,188 meters